grumpyjames/limits_of_tda/README.md

-While we are fundamentally interested in the success of the bread shop, we are also consultants, and we need some material for our new blog posts.
+While we are fundamentally interested in the success of the bread shop, we are also consultants, and we need some material for our new blog.
 As such, we have decided to adopt a new programming paradigm and explore the limits of tell don't ask.

 # Tell don't ask - a rather extreme definition